 We’ve teamed up with award-winning garden designer, Bunny Guinness, to transform the garden around the Midland Centre for Spinal Injuries, creating a beautiful sanctuary for patients and their families.

-Building work has now started and we will be officially breaking ground on the 22nd November.
+Building work has now started and we officially broke ground on the 22nd November.
 Read the press release HERE.

 Watch the videos to see how Horatio’s Garden can greatly benefit the lives of patients in Oswestry.

 Thank you to all those who have supported us so far.
 We are now looking to raise money to support the first year’s running costs.

 “The more you’re in your bed sitting alone, the more you worry about your future and your recovery.
 The opportunity to go into a garden, a sensory garden would be truly amazing.
 After feeling so trapped in your room, to go outside and feel the fresh air and touch the plants and hear the birds, it would be a dream” – Jane, a patient.

 If you are interested in volunteering please email firstname.lastname@example.org

 Bunny Guinness is well known as a Gardeners’ Question Time panellist on Radio 4 and writer for the Telegraph.
 Her sensitive designs will include a spectacular garden room so patients can enjoy the garden whatever the weather and a fabulous greenhouse within a horticultural therapy area.
 A social area will provide space for patients to gather and enjoy live music and events hosted by the charity whilst private areas will give privacy to patients who need a space to contemplate.

 “Hearing from people who have benefitted from the other Horatio’s Gardens has inspired me.
 The gardens provide all the benefits of a beautiful outside space to people who really appreciate them.
 For the patients, it may well be their first venture into the outside world again, for their friends, families and staff the gardens provide a softer more personable space away from the ward.
 I am privileged to be involved in this exciting project at Oswestry.”